La Ingobernable: Calle Alberto Bosch

 After a demonstration on 4 March 2020 which began in front of the Madrid Stock Exchange, La Ingobernable occupied a new building at Calle Alberto Bosch 4, behind the Prado Museum.
 The former Archivo General de Protocolos building was over 2000m³ and located in one of the most expensive residential areas in the city.
 It had been empty for five years and was owned by the Ministry of Justice.
 When the state of alarm began on 14 March because of the coronavirus pandemic, the ministry began an eviction process which La Ingobernable said it had been unable to participate in.

 The notice of eviction was announced on 14 April, to occur within 48 hours.
 In the end, the building was evicted on 22 April 2020.
 There was nobody inside at the time and neighbours told the group the locks had been changed.
 La Ingobernable was only able to protest online on social media networks.
 After the eviction, the collective stated it was having internet meetings of 50 people and would squat a new building after the state of alarm was lifted, saying "La Ingobernable is a project which goes beyond a space".

 Calle Cruz

 A new building was occupied in 2021 at Calle Cruz 5 in Madrid.
-Rpresentatives of La Ingobernable stated they had opened an Office for Social Rights, to push for "common resistance and conquer new rights".
+Representatives of La Ingobernable stated they had opened an Office for Social Rights, to push for "common resistance and conquer new rights".